wdporter/i-am-that-vuepress/47-watch-your-mind/readme.md

 How to strike a balance between the need for a <span data-tippy-content="Spiritual teacher, preceptor.">guru</span> and the difficulty in obeying him implicitly?

 **Maharaj:**&ensp;What is done under pressure of society and circumstances does not matter much, for it is mostly mechanical, mere reäcting to impacts.
-It is enough to watch oneself dispassionately to isolate oneself completely from what is going on.
+It is enough to watch oneself dispassionately to isolate oneself completely from what is goïng on.
 What has been done blindly, without minding, may add to one’s <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span> — otherwise it hardly matters.
 The *guru* demands one thing only: clarity and intensity of purpose, a sense of responsibility for oneself.
-The very reälity of the world must be questioned.
+The very reality of the world must be questioned.
 Who is the *guru*, after all?
 He who knows the state in which there is neither the world nor the thought of it, he is the Supreme Teacher.
-To find him means to reach the state in which imagination is no longer taken for reälity.
+To find him means to reach the state in which imagination is no longer taken for reality.
-Please understand that the *guru* stands for reälity, for truth, for what *is*.
+Please understand that the *guru* stands for reality, for truth, for what *is*.
 He is a realist in the highest sense of the term.
 He cannot and shall not come to terms with the mind and its delusions.
 He comes to take you to the real; don’t expect him to do anything else.